preetsb/SQL-Project_Mar25/starting_with_questions.md

 ```
 SELECT country, SUM(CAST (unit_price AS integer)/1000000 * CAST (units_sold AS integer)) AS revenue2
 FROM analytics a
-INNER JOIN allsessions as ON a.fullvisit_id = as.fullvisitorid
+INNER JOIN allsessions al ON a.fullvisit_id = al.fullvisitorid
 WHERE units_sold IS NOT NULL
 GROUP BY country
 ORDER BY revenue2 DESC